 Ludwig Dörr Family

-died: between 1647 and 1677 in Kirchhain, Hesse-Cassel, Prussia, Holy Roman Empire
+- died: between 1647 and 1677 in Prussia, Holy Roman Empire

 Ludwig Dörr Children

-- JOHANNES DÖRR (son of Ludwig Dörr and Unknown Dörr) was born about 1645 in Rüdigheim, Prussia, Holy Roman Empire.
+- Johannes Dörr (son of Ludwig Dörr and Unknown Dörr) was born about 1645 in Rüdigheim, Prussia, Holy Roman Empire.
 He died between 1667-1715 in Prussia, Holy Roman Empire.
-He married Anna Margarethe Paul on 02 May 1677 in Rudighelm.
+He married Anna Margarethe Paul on 02 May 1677 in Rüdighelm.
 She was born about 1647 in Prussia.
-She died between 1667-1717 in Prussia.
+She died between 1667-1715 in Prussia, Holy Roman Empire.

-Although little is known about Ludwig and his children, Kirchhain was in Hesse-Cassel and part of the Holy Roman Empire at the time of Ludwig’s birth and most of his life.
-He and his family would have been impacted by the 30 years’ war (1618-1648) that was fought from the time he was a young child and into his adulthood.
-Although it appears that they relocated to Rüdigheim, where his son Konrad was born, that community was only about 3 ½ miles south of Kirchhain, however, Rüdigheim was controlled by Meinz, not Hesse.
+Although little is known about Ludwig and his children, Rüdigheim was a Mainz property in the surrounding area of Amöneburg and part of the Holy Roman Empire at the time of Ludwig’s birth and most of his life.
+[Note that there is a Rüdigheim in the municipality of Neuberg, not our Rüdigheim], He and his family would have been impacted by the 30 years’ war (1618-1648) that was fought from the time he was a young child and into his adulthood.
+Although they lived in Rüdigheim, who was controlled by Mainz, that community was only about 3 ½ miles south of Kirchhain, who was controlled by Hesse.
 The wars between these two powers had to have impacted this area and our ancestors as well.

 - By Martin Zeiller - scan eines Originalbuchs durch http://www.digitalis.uni-koeln.de/digitaletexte.html, Public Domain, https://commons.wikimedia.org/w/index.php?curid=1297184